 RfC #3: USGS claims of health risks are based on a "risk assessment" that exaggerates exposure, omits data without explanation, fails to consider the many other sources of PAHs, does not use best-available toxicity estimates, and many other flaws of both omission and commission.
 Following its procedure, the USGS post contains the entire RfC in a single file.
 Individual attachments are available on this site as Exhibit A - the risk assessment peer review - and Exhibit C - the dust study review.
 Both Exhibits are also posted on the Research page of this web site.

 RFC #5: The USGS' application of the CMB model has now been recreated (as the result of materials obtained via a Freedom of Information Act -FOIA- request), clearly revealing USGS misuse of the model.
 The USGS paper on its CMB model results must be retracted both because it is scientifically indefensible and because publication gives the appearance that use of the flawed model is approved by the USGS.
-Pending posting on the USGS web site, the RfC is available here, and supporting Exhibits A through C here.
+In addition to the USGS web site, the RfC is also available here, and supporting Exhibits A through C here.

 Comments Filed by PavmentCouncil.org in Response to Federal Register Requests for Comment